 On July 31, 1803, Swedish-American inventor John Ericsson was born.
 Ericsson is regarded as one of the most influential mechanical engineers ever.
 Ericsson collaborated on the design of the steam locomotive Novelty, which competed in the Rainhill Trials on the Liverpool and Manchester Railway, won by George Stephenson‘s Rocket.
 In America he designed the US Navy’s first screw-propelled steam-frigate USS Princeton, in partnership with Captain Robert Stockton as well as the first armoured ship with a rotating turret, the USS Monitor.

-John Ericsson grew up in Sweden, he was the brother of the distinguished canal and railway builder Nils Ericson.
+Johan Ericsson was born at Långban in Värmland, Sweden, the son of Olaf Ericsson (1778–1818), who had worked as the supervisor for a mine in Värmland and had lost money in speculation.
+Therefore, he had to move his family to Forsvik in 1810, where he worked as a director of blastings during the excavation of the Swedish Göta Canal.
+John Ericsson was the brother of the distinguished canal and railway builder Nils Ericson.
 The Ericsson brothers and their skills were discovered by Baltzar von Platen, the architect of the Göta Canal.
 They were dubbed ‘cadets of mechanics’ of the Swedish Royal Navy, and engaged as trainees at the canal enterprise.
 At the age of fourteen, John was already working independently as a surveyor.
 He joined the Swedish army at the age of 17 and served in the Jämtland Field Ranger Regiment, as a Second Lieutenant, but was soon promoted to Lieutenant.
 His skill and interest in mechanics made him resign from the army and move to England in 1826.

 Ericsson began to invent several mechanisms based on steam, improving the heating process by adding fans to increase oxygen supply to the fire bed.
 Ericsson began collaborating with John Braithwaite, and together they created engines like the ‘William IV‘ and ‘Queen Adelaide‘.
 They ran trials on the Liverpool and Manchester Railway but the railway declined to purchase the new designs.
 Their steam fire engine was a technical success and helped to quell the memorable Argyll Rooms fire.
 However, it faced resistance by the municipal authorities.